 - display a copy of the Notice and of a corresponding sign in the form set out below (prescribed in Schedule 9 to the Coronavirus Regulations), in a prominent place near every entrance to the premises and

 - arrange for the notice to be published on the website of the local authority for the area in which the premises are located

 The notice and sign required to be displayed and published must continue to be displayed and published for as long as they have effect.
 The sign should be printed in colour in A4 size.

 Fixed penalty notices

 A fixed penalty notice may be issued for certain specified offences relating to businesses and services.
 These are set out in regulation 42, and include failing to close a business or premises when required to, dependent on the Alert Level applicable and licensed premises selling or supplying alcohol outside permitted hours.
-Importantly, in the context of enforcement of the requirements under regulations 16, 17 and 17A, offences also apply where a person commits an offence if without reasonable excuse they:
+Importantly, in the context of enforcement of the requirements under regulation 16, offences also apply where a person commits an offence if without reasonable excuse they:

 - do not ensure a premises issued with a closure notice is closed and no business is carried on or service is provided on or from the premises; or